DBXVII/aigallery/README.md

 - The code for top button source: https://www.w3schools.com/howto/howto_js_scroll_to_top.asp
 - The code to make header and icons sourced and adjusted from the Love Running project.
 - The code for the menu source: https://alvarotrigo.com/blog/hamburger-menu-css/

  ---

-## Technologies used
--Languages:

-- HTML 5
-- CSS3
-- Font Awesome
-- Github, Giptod and Git.
--Javascript for the Top button.

----

-## Validator
+ ## Validation

-- The code for all html pages had been tested using W3C Markup validation service.
+- The code for all html pages had been tested using W3C Markup validation.
-- The code for the CSS file had been tested using W3C CSS validation service.
+- The code for the CSS file had been tested using W3C CSS validation.

 ---